 In John 8:58, Jesus Christ proclaimed His eternal existence, when He declared, “Most assuredly, I say to you, before Abraham was, I AM.”
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 The key to understanding this verse is the meaning of Jesus when He used the words “I AM.”
 Many, if not most, scholars associate these two words with the words God used in Exodus 3:14, in which He identified Himself to Moses as “I AM WHO I AM,” and went on to say, “Thus, you shall say to the children of Israel, ‘I AM has sent me to you.’”
 Therefore, in John 8:58, Christ was asserting that He had no beginning and no end – a claim that only God can legitimately make.
 If He had wanted to indicate only that He existed before Abraham, He presumably would have used wording such as, “Before Abraham was, I was.”

-Another scripture passage in which Jesus Christ proclaims His eternal existence is Revelation 22:13.
-In this passage, Jesus Christ states, “I am the Alpha and the Omega, the Beginning and the End, the First and the Last.”
+Another scripture in which Jesus Christ proclaims His eternal existence is Revelation 22:13.
+In this verse of scripture, Jesus Christ states, “I am the Alpha and the Omega, the Beginning and the End, the First and the Last.”

 Jesus Christ also asserted that He had the right to forgive sins, which is something that only God can do.
 In Mark 2:5b, Jesus tells a paralytic man, “[Y]our sins are forgiven you.”
 Then, verse 7 provides the reaction of the scribes who were there: “Why does this man speak blasphemies like this?
 Who can forgive sins but God alone?”
 (Luke 5:20-21 provides a similar account of this incident.)
 And, in Luke 7:48, Jesus Christ tells a woman who was generally considered to be a flagrant sinner, “Your sins are forgiven.”